 An annulment in New York requires a trial and hearing before a judge.
 Unlike a divorce, which a judge can grant upon written or sworn testimony without a trial, an annulment will require the filing spouse to prove at least one of the grounds in court.
 You must submit paperwork to the court and then bring evidence, including documents and witnesses that can support your claim for annulment.

 For more specific information regarding the procedure to obtain an annulment and what to expect at a hearing, please contact a local New York family law attorney for assistance.

 In New York, although an annulment results in a voidable marriage, it does not affect the legitimacy of children born during the marriage.
-Simply, children born while parents are married in a lawful state or religious ceremony are legitimate even if that marriage is later annulled or declared void by a judge.
-Additionally, an annulment does nothing to affect custody or child support and instead establishes a presumption of paternity.
+Simply, children born while parents are married in a lawful state or religious ceremony are considered legitimate heris, even if the court later annuls or voids the marriage.